Faridmia/ultimate-product-options-for-woocommerce/readme.txt

 **Variation Swatches**
 The Variation Swatches for WooCommerce Addon transforms product variations into color, image, and label swatches.
 This allows shoppers to easily select the right product variations, such as colors or sizes, enhancing the shopping experience and improving conversions.

+**Preorder Product**
+Our plugin's Pre-Order feature allows you to boost sales by letting customers reserve products before their release.
+Enhance your marketing strategy with enticing promotions, such as exclusive discounts and free gifts.
+Increase purchase intention, attract more customers, and streamline inventory management.
+Optimize your e-commerce success with effective pre-order promotions today!

 == Requirements ==